tillgrallert/TeachingTei/slides/slidesDHIB2015/TeiDhib-Session01-TeiXml.md

 # ...but also a familiar problems

-- Corpus linguistics and ‘artificial intelligence’ had created a demand for large scale lexical resources in academia and beyond
+- Corpus linguistics and 'artificial intelligence' had created a demand for large scale lexical resources in academia and beyond
 - Advances in text processing were beginning to affect lexicography and document management systems (e.g. TeX, Scribe, tRoff..)
-- The Internet existed and theories about how to use it ‘hypertextually’ abounded
+- The Internet existed and theories about how to use it 'hypertextually' abounded
 - Books, articles, and even courses in something called "Computing in the Humanities" were becoming commonplace

 # The birth of the Text Encoding Initiative